makariousmagdy/Comprehensive-Architectural-Security-Assessment-/README.md

 2.  **Executive Risk Brief:** High-level summary for business stakeholders.
 3.  **Risk Heatmap:** Visual representation of likelihood vs. impact.
 4.  **Attack Surface Timeline:** Historical analysis of digital exposure.

----

-> **Note:** This project was developed as part of a Senior Security Architecture simulation, focusing on the defense and resilience of enterprise cloud environments.